-The student must complete with acceptable grades, or otherwise satisfy the requirements of, at least four of the basic courses for the doctoral degree, as specified here, plus two other approved courses.
+- The student must complete with acceptable grades, or otherwise satisfy the requirements of, at least four of the basic courses for the doctoral degree, as specified in the Graduate Student Handbook, plus two other approved courses.
 An average grade of B or better will normally be expected in the student's graduate level physics and astronomy courses, excluding research.

 - The student must be engaged in a research project involving the student’s own independent and original work.
 The satisfaction of this requirement is to be certified by means of a written statement from the student’s research adviser stating the area of the research.

 - The student must complete at least one full fall or spring semester in full-time study in a graduate program at Rice University.